-Five stories above 4th Ave, in what used to be The Red Lion, Downtown's only rooftop bar is 4,000sqft full of fire features, Gatorade-colored ping-pong tables, and plenty of summery cocktails -- even when it doesn't feel like summer out.
+Five stories above 4th Ave, in what used to be The Red Lion, this sprawling indoor/outdoor drinking destination is 4,000-square-feet full of fire features, Gatorade-colored ping-pong tables, and plenty of summery cocktails -- even when it doesn't feel like summer out.

-A recent-ish addition to this Vietnamese mainstay on the back side of Cap Hill, Monsoon's roof deck makes the thing they do best -- brunch -- even better.
-Picture it: steamed BBQ pork buns, and some of the city's best pho (go with the beef round/brisket version) under the morning sun, while a breeze gently blows through the trees lining 19th St below, and the frustrated curses of people looking for parking under said trees recede gently into the background.
+A welcome addition to this Vietnamese mainstay on the back side of Cap Hill, Monsoon's roof deck makes the thing they do best -- brunch -- even better.
+Enjoy steamed pork buns, and some of the city's best pho (get the beef round/brisket version) under the morning sun, while a breeze gently blows through the trees lining 19th St below, and the frustrated curses of people looking for parking under said trees recede gently into the background.

-Opened last year, this rooftop-patio-equipped space down the street from their tiny, rooftop-patio-less original location, features 10 taps pouring a rotating selection of at least 13 brews, including a pair of IPAs (Stargazer and Coffee), a couple of pales, and... yup... at least two porters as well, all of which taste juuust a little better each time you catch a glimpse of Salmon Bay and the Fremont Cut between the buildings across the way.
+Opened in 2015, this rooftop patio equipped space down the street from their tiny, rooftop patio lacking original location features 10 taps pouring a rotating selection of at least 13 brews, including a pair of IPAs, an ESB on nitro, and an impressive variety of other styles, all of which taste just a little better each time you catch a glimpse of Salmon Bay and the Fremont Cut between the buildings across the way.

 Pike Place Market

-Yes, it's a Hard Rock, and yes it's mostly for tourists and out-of-towners who don't know better, BUT it does boast a pretty glorious astroturf-topped rooftop bar, complete with cabanas, a fire pit, and commanding views of the Pike Place, and Elliott Bay behind the market's famous neon sign.
+Yes, it's a Hard Rock.
+And yes, it's mostly for tourists and out-of-towners who don't know better.
+BUT it does boast a pretty phenomenal astroturf topped rooftop bar, complete with cabanas, a fire pit, and commanding views of the Pike Place, and Elliott Bay behind the market's famous neon sign.

-Everything on this stunning, triangular-shaped eatery's "earth to plate"-inspired menu tastes better when you're surrounded by an edible garden, one story above the considerable fray of the always-busy Melrose Market.
+Everything on this stunning, triangular-shaped restaurant's "earth to plate"-inspired menu tastes better when you're surrounded by an edible garden, one story above the considerable fray of the always bustling Melrose Market.
 Especially the water buffalo burger, or the Monday Night Paella.

-MO's second, and much more sprawling location in Pike/Pine, features a sleek mostly black bar inside, and most importantly, a bustling lounge on the roof.
-In either area you can expect to be plied with an almost endless array of margaritas and some seriously delicious Mexican street food, including enfrijoladas that aren't to be missed.
+MO's second, and much more sprawling location in Pike/Pine, features a sleek, mostly black bar inside and most importantly, a vibrant lounge on the roof.
+In either area you can expect to be plied with an almost endless array of margaritas and seriously delicious Mexican street food, including enfrijoladas that aren't to be missed.

 Pike Place Market

-Set away behind the dudes throwing fish in the Pike Place Market, it's easy to overlook this charmingly authentic French restaurant, but it's impossible to forget once you're ensconced at a table overlooking the waterfront eating escargot in garlic & parsley butter.
+Set away behind the mongers throwing fish in the Pike Place Market, it's easy to overlook this charmingly authentic French restaurant… but it's impossible to forget once you're ensconced at a table overlooking the waterfront eating escargot in garlic & parsley butter.